VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 description: "Android application testing guide for manual QA."
 ---

-To find bugs faster contributing less effort you need a knowledge, an answer to the question
-*what do developers usually forget to handle?*.
+To find bugs faster contributing less effort you need an answer to the question *what do developers usually forget to handle?*
-Start from checking things where chance of error is higher reduce your work.
+If you start from checking things where chance of error is higher - you will find a bug faster.
-This idea isn't new in software testing.
-We already have popular techniques like
-*Boundary Value Analysis* and *Equivalence Partitioning*, that is based on same idea:
-**identify as small as possible set of test cases which covers all possible scenarios**.

-Modern operation systems provide huge amount of features, which we use every day without even noticing it.
-For instance when you turn on Dark Theme all apps became dark.
-Or how it so happens that you can run

-Android Operation System has features which is actively in use, but regular user doesn't notice it.
-Multitasking is one of them.
-User can switch between many apps in a short period of time.
-Given limited amount of device's resource Android has

-I wrote this checklist to share with Quality Assurance engineers from my team, as a reminder how to test our app in terms of integration with Android OS.
-Article contains not obvious test scenarios which can be easy missed during feature testing.
+This article teaches you find bugs related to application life cycle.
+Life cycle handling isn't such a complicated thing itself, it's just easy to forget about it.
+And developers often forget.

 # Life cycle